 What is dashboard data visualization?

-Dashboards are a type of data visualization tool that does a combination of track, analyzing, and display the data.
-This data can be KPIs, metrics, data points, and any other number of usable data.
+Dashboards are a type of data visualization tool that does a combination of track, analyzing, and displaying the data.
+This data can be software KPIs, metrics, data points, and any other number of usable data.
 Data analysts can turn this data into actionable insights, highlight decision-maker data, and see benchmarks.